 - The entrance to the cemetery is free only for Argentinia residents.
 The price for tourists is ARS$2030 (price updated on march 2023).
 You can buy them directly at the entrance of the cemetery (make sure you bring cash with you) or online.

 - It opens daily, 9 am to 5 pm.

 - There are maps available at the main entrance.

 - Avoid tourist scams.
 As it is a really popular place for tourists, some people may take advantage of this.
 If a man offers you to guide you to Evita’s tomb, he will then ask for money.
 I experienced this myself.
-There are maps at the main entrance and also free tours provided by the government of Buenos Aires.
+There are maps at the main entrance and also official tours provided by the government of Buenos Aires.

 HOW TO GET TO LA RECOLETA CEMETERY:

 The cemetery is located in Recoleta, one of the fanciest neighbourhoods in Buenos Aires.
 After visiting the cemetery you can wander around, there are other places worth visiting nearby.
 Read more on my complete Buenos Aires local guide.